Cognac and the Atlantic Coast - a Cycling Tour in France

 Day 7

-After breakfast (and maybe a quick trip to the weekly food market to stock up for the journey!), we transfer to the local TGV train station for onward journeys.
-Alternatively, although our tour is over you may want to stay on an extra day to take full advantage of this wonderful town!
+After breakfast we transfer to the TGV train station in Angouleme for onward journeys.
+Alternatively, although our tour is over you may want to stay on an extra day to take full advantage of the wonderful town of Cognac!

 Not all cycle vacations are the same.
 Compare what is included in a French Cycling Holidays bike tour: